 - 1 hour participation; $10 Compensation

-- Can participate up to 2 times on separate days
+- Can participate for a maximum of 2 times on separate days

 Locations (click on links for directions)